 A version number will be placed at the top of the file above card type A. It will start with a V followed by the year, followed by a period followed by 2 digits.
-For example, the first version in a year would be V2015.00 the next version would be V2015.01.
+For example, the first version in 2019 would be V2019.00 and the next version in that year would be V2019.01.
 Refer to the 'Valid Compilation Versions' link in the Cruise Compilation Manual for the most recent version numbers and cruise compilation companies that are approved to compile cruises for appraisal purposes in British Columbia.
 The link is located at: